upavadi/tng-wp-login/README.md

 Password Lost  | 'wp-tng-lostPassword'|[lost_Password_form]

 - Plugin checks for the path to TNG folder.
 If it cannot locate the folder, administrator is prompted to submit TNG Root (absolute) Path  and if tng folder is found, plugin is activated.

+ - ***Please note that you will get PHP warnings, if debug is active,  complaining that it canno find subroot.php in TNG folder.
+Navigate to the bottom to see the prompt***
 ------------------------------
 ## **New Registration Form**
   A link to registration form is included in the login widget.